 Can You Grow a Showy Mountain Ash?

-So can you grow a showy mountain ash?
+So, can you grow a showy mountain ash?
 It depends first on where you live.
-These are trees that require a cool climate and only thrive in U.S. Department of Agriculture plant hardiness zones 2 through 5.
+These are trees that require a cool climate and only thrive in USDA plant hardiness zones 2 through 5.
 If you are ready to start growing showy mountain ash, look for a full-sun site for planting.
 These trees do not tolerate shade.

 Showy Mountain Ash Care